redblade/confservicedss/doc/architecture/Pledger_core_scenarios.md

 - configure their Infrastructure and Nodes
 - [A] ConfService automatically extracts and adds "hardware label" to the Nodes automatically, if the Infrastructure supports it
 - label the Nodes with "domain labels" (eg. location, **security capabilities**)
+- configure whether he/she wants to benchmark an infrastructure
+- [A] ConfService automatically sends a msg on StreamHandler using Kafka to alert the other Pledger core components:
+    - Benchmarking Suite: gets the Infrastructure and Nodes from the ConfService
+    - SLA Lite: gets the Infrastructure and Nodes from the ConfService
+    - Orchestrator:  gets the Infrastructure and Nodes from the ConfService

 ##### basic monitoring
 - read the Benchmarks